 - Enter Aboriginal land or waters for any purpose

-- Travel by road through Aboriginal land (Note: this does not apply to public roads)
+- Travel by private road on Aboriginal land

 Requirements during the COVID-19 Pandemic

 The NLC continues to require travel declarations and disclosures as part of your permit application.
 Applicants who have been in areas of elevated Covid-19 risk should wait 14 days before entering Aboriginal land.

 Your permit now includes Covid-safe conditions, such as maintaining hygiene and separation, acting on symptoms and, if you are working, following an acceptable Covid-19 safety plan.
 Click here to access the NT Government Safety Plan checklist.
 These conditions align with the principles established by Safework Australia, WorksafeNT and the NT Government.